 For the flat rate of $995 Boundless helps you complete your entire marriage-based green card or spousal visa application — including all required forms and supporting documents, independent attorney review, and support — from the moment your application is filed until you receive your green card.
 Learn more or check your eligibility without providing any personal or financial information.

 There are two different pathways for transitioning from TPS to a marriage green card.
 The path you must follow depends on whether you are married to a U.S. citizen or to a green card holder.

 Path 1: If you’re married to a U.S. citizen

 You must follow the same procedure for most other spouses living in the United States and married to a U.S. citizen, using the Adjustment of Status (AOS) process to file your application from within the United States.

-You and your spouse will first need to file the following forms — typically at the same time (filing these separately is an option but would be unusual in most cases):
+You and your spouse will first need to file the following forms:

 - The family sponsorship form — or Form I-130 (officially called the “Petition for Alien Relative”) — to be completed and signed by your spouse who is a U.S. citizen

 - The green card application — or Form I-485 (officially called the “Application to Register Permanent Residence or Adjust Status”) — to be completed and signed by you, the F-1 student